VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. EBS is relatively less scalable.
 Scaling is possible on capacity, IPOS, and by switching to different volume type.
 These changes can be done while the volume is attached and in used, but will take times to complete.
 2. SSD vs HDD is not about cost or speed.
 It is about random access vs sequel access.
 3. Data stored on EBS is automatically replicated within an availability zone, but does not replicate cross availability zone.
+4. An EBS-optimized instance provides additional, dedicated throughput for Amazon EBS I/O. This provides improved performance for your Amazon EBS volumes and enables instances to use provisioned IOPs fully.
+For example, using a t2.micro instance with high IOPS EBS volume will not deliver IOPS as the network link is shared between EBS I/O and network I/O.

 ## Storage: RDS
 1. In RDS, multi-AZ and read replica are different.
 Standby instance in multi-AZ is not read accessible.